 Horizzon sites contain regular model information coming from metamodels and models in Enterprise Studio.
 The data is read-only and can be viewed and used for analysis goals, like in generated viewpoints, charts and dashboards.

-In addition to the regular read-only information, HoriZZon supports model data enrichment with self-defined information.
-Sites can be enriched with data by defining sets of additional element attributes of which the values can be edited in HoriZZon.
+In addition to the regular read-only information, Horizzon supports model data enrichment with self-defined information.
+Sites can be enriched with data by defining sets of additional element attributes of which the values can be set and edited in Horizzon.
 These sets of attributes are defined in data block definitions in Enterprise Studio.
-After being uploaded to the central data block store, the attribute values can be set and edited in data blocks in HoriZZon sites.
+After being uploaded to the central data block store, the values can be set and edited in data blocks in Horizzon sites.

 Maintenance of the data blocks can be set up by defining data update schedules, which are part of the data policies.
 Scheduled maintenance is presented in data tasks that can be performed by Contributor users.